 - Tuesday, February 23, 2016; 1:00-3:00 p.m.
 Room 8103

 - Tuesday, March 22, 2016; 1:00-3:00 p.m.
 Room 8110

 - Tuesday, April 19, 2016; 1:00-3:00 p.m.
 Room 8110

 - Tuesday, May 3, 2016; 1:00-3:00 p.m.
 Room 8110

 The Online Information Session can be located by clicking here.

 More About Information Sessions

-A brief overview of personal factors that may affect success in the program are addressed: time commitments, work hours, child care, and transportation.
-The students are provided with this information during the Information Session so that they can make adjustments as necessary prior to beginning clinical in the Program.
+A brief overview of personal factors that may affect success in the program are addressed such as: time commitments, work hours, child care, financial concerns, time management and transportation.
+The prospective student is provided this information during the Information Session so that they can make adjustments as necessary prior to beginning clinical in the Program.

 Prerequisites and the application process are outlined.

 Students Receive information regarding: